COVID-19 Guidelines for Travelling to Himachal Pradesh in 2021

 COVID-19 UPDATES FOR Travelling to Himachal Pradesh IN 2021

 - By Rail: People travelling to Himachal by rail won’t need an e-pass anymore.
-Thermal screening at all exit and entry points and registration of Aarogya Setu App is mandatory.
-Carry own clean linens while travelling especially for long journeys.
+The thermal screening will be done on all necessary entry points.
+It is advised to carry own clean linens while travelling especially for long journeys.

 A birds-eye view of Himachal Pradesh